How to Add Google Analytics to Your WordPress Site

 login-to-wordpress

-Then navigate your way to Plugins and click Add New.
-At the top, you’ll see an option Upload Plugin.
+Then navigate to Plugins and click Add New.
+At the top, you’ll see an option to Upload Plugin.
 Click on it to install ExactMetrics on your website.

 upload-a-plugin

-Next, click Choose File and go to the folder where you downloaded the ZIP file of ExactMetrics.
-Then select the ZIP file and click Install Now to upload the plugin.
+Next, click Choose File and go to the folder where you downloaded the ZIP file of ExactMetrics in Step 1.
+Then, select the ZIP file and click Install Now to upload the plugin.

 install-plugin-zip-file

-After the plugin finishes installing, click Activate Plugin to use ExactMetrics.
+After the plugin finishes installing, click Activate Plugin to set up ExactMetrics.

 activate-plugin-exactmetrics

-Now that ExactMetrics is successfully installed on your website, you can connect it with your new Google Analytics data stream.
+Now that ExactMetrics is successfully installed on your website, you can connect it to your Google Analytics account.

 To start, click Launch Setup Wizard.